Bravado, dread and denial as oil-price collapse hits the American fracking heartland

 “The bottom has just dropped out,” North Dakota’s mineral resources director, Lynn Helms, said at a news briefing last week.
 “It’s just impossible to predict at this point how long this price war is going to go on.”

-He is proposing new rules that would allow oil companies to keep wells on an inactive basis for longer than is currently permitted.
+His agency is working on new rules that would allow oil companies to keep wells on an inactive basis for longer than is currently permitted.

 “I think the commission needs to send a signal to the industry and to the markets that it doesn’t make good business sense to force North Dakota Bakken crude oil into a market that’s already priced well below break-evens and below really what long-term world demand says the market should be at,” he said.
 “We’re going to look at 50 or 60 percent retraction [in cash flow].”